schrieveslaach/nextcloud-spgverein-app/README.md

 ## Usage

-Install the Nextcloud app [*spgverein* from the app store](https://apps.nextcloud.com/apps/spgverein) and synchronize the folder that contains the files that end with `*mitgl.dat`.
+Install the Nextcloud app [*spgverein* from the app store](https://apps.nextcloud.com/apps/spgverein) and synchronize the folder that contains the files that either end with `*mitgl.dat` or that start with `spg_verein_` and have the extension `.mdf`.
 Then, you will be able to access your club members in the Nextcloud UI.